Skip to main content

 await server.connect(transport);

-await transport.handlePostMessage(req, res);
+await transport.handleRequest(req, res);

-Clients connect via URL instead of command.
+Clients connect via URL.
 In Claude Desktop:

 {